The British Carp Study Group (BCSG) was founded in June 1969 by Peter Mohan of Bristol and Eric Hodson of Sheffield.

-The BCSG was founded in June 1969 by Peter Mohan of Bristol and Eric Hodson of Sheffield.
-There were twenty-four founder members and now there are over four hundred from most parts of Britain and several other countries including, Australia, France, Germany, Ireland, Spain, and the U.S.A.
+Initially there were twenty-four founder members and now there are almost five hundred from most parts of Britain and several other countries across the World.
 There are regional sections across the United Kingdom, which regularly meet to exchange views and ideas.
 The first of these regions was started in the Manchester area in 1969.

 The BCSG is not a “specimen group” in spite of the name.
 It was the first large national carp fishing organization in the world and started the first ever magazine for carp anglers.
 The group held the first Carp Conferences, organised regional meetings and in these and many other ways pioneered the way to success for national organisations for anglers interested in one particular species of fish.

 All members are keen conservationists and take an active part in the maintenance of the waters they fish.
 Many own or control their own fisheries and, in this way, play a very important role as environmentalists.

 The BCSG is formed by Peter Mohan and Eric Hodson.
 The first region is set-up shortly after in the North West.

 The inaugural meeting and fish-in of the BCSG is held at Billing Aquadrome, Northamptonshire with over 60 members attending from across the country.